Bubblin-Superbooks/we/interim/prepared.markdown

 Yo… "

 Blood ran to my head, to my cheeks—and here again a white page; only the pulsation in my temples and the heavy voice from above; but I remember not a word.
-Only when He became silent, I came to and noticed how His RECORD THIRTY-SIX hand moved heavily like a thousand pounds, and crawled slowly—His finger threatened me.
+Only when He became silent, I came to and noticed how His hand moved heavily like a thousand pounds, and crawled slowly—His finger threatened me.

 "Well?
 Why are you silent?
 Is it true, or not?
 Executioner?
 So!"